 - risk-return profile of the current investment portfolio;

-- availability of cash resources and other liquid (available-for-sale) assets;
+- availability of cash resources and other liquid assets that could easily be converted into cash;

 - available funding opportunities;